August 16, 2024 | Net Health

 What Are the Value-Based Program Models?

 CMS has developed three models of value-based care programs.
+These models are designed to impact the overall health care system by focusing on improving health outcomes and promoting health equity.
 While CMS is leading the transition to value-based care, most other healthcare companies are also implementing these changes to save money and improve patient care.
 The three models vary by risk management and how financial savings or losses are divided.

 Accountable Care Organizations (ACOs)

-These are coordinated networks of care providers, including physicians, hospitals, pharmacies, home health agencies, and others.
+These are coordinated networks of care providers, including physicians, hospitals, pharmacies, home health agencies, and other health care providers.
 Their shared goal is coordinating care for patients in specific geographic areas or with certain health conditions.
 These collaborative relationships avoid duplication of effort, consider the entire health history of a patient, and create a cohesive plan of care across all providers.
 A few examples of ACOs are:

 - Next Generation ACO Model for populations with chronic illnesses.